VRBO fees for hosts explained: Complete breakdown of costs and commissions

 VRBO logo on a phone

-If you're considering listing your rental property on VRBO, understanding the platform's fee structure is essential for calculating your actual revenue.
-VRBO fees for hosts have evolved significantly over the years, and knowing exactly what you'll pay can help you price competitively while maintaining healthy profit margins on your short term rentals.
+If you're thinking about listing your rental property on VRBO, knowing the platform's fee structure is essential for calculating your actual revenue.
+VRBO's host fees have changed over the years; knowing exactly what you'll pay helps you price competitively while keeping healthy profit margins on your short-term rentals.

-This guide breaks down every fee VRBO charges hosts, how they compare to competitors such as Airbnb, and strategies for maximizing your earnings on the platform.
+This guide breaks down every fee VRBO charges hosts, how they compare to Airbnb, and ways to get more out of your earnings on the platform.

 What is VRBO and how does it work for hosts?

-VRBO (which stands for Vacation Rentals By Owner) is one of the largest vacation rental marketplaces, connecting property owners with travelers seeking short term rentals.
-Originally founded in 1995 in Colorado and now part of the Expedia Group, VRBO focuses primarily on whole-home rentals rather than shared spaces, making it particularly attractive for hosts with dedicated rental properties.
+VRBO (Vacation Rentals By Owner) is one of the largest vacation rental marketplaces, connecting property owners with travelers seeking short-term rentals.
+Originally founded in 1995 in Colorado and now part of the Expedia Group, VRBO focuses on whole-home rentals rather than shared spaces, making it a natural fit for hosts with dedicated rental properties.

-The platform allows you to list everything from beach condos to mountain cabins, urban apartments to rural estates.
-Unlike traditional long-term rentals, VRBO specializes in vacation properties that guests book for days or weeks at a time.
-An overwhelming majority of listings on VRBO qualify as short-term rentals.
+The platform lets you list everything from beach condos to mountain cabins, urban apartments to rural estates.
+Unlike long-term rentals, VRBO specializes in vacation properties booked for days or weeks at a time.
+The overwhelming majority of VRBO listings qualify as short-term rentals.

 Understanding VRBO's fee structure for hosts

-VRBO offers two primary commission models for hosts, and the fee structure you'll encounter depends on which model you choose.
-Let's break down both options.
+VRBO offers two primary commission models, and the fees you encounter depend on which one you choose.
+Here's how both work.

 What is a host fee on VRBO?

-When you list on VRBO, the platform takes a commission on each booking to cover the services they provide.
-This host fee pays for your property's exposure to millions of travelers, the booking management system, secure payment processing, and support for both you and your guests.
+When you list on VRBO, the platform takes a commission on each booking to cover the services it provides, exposure to millions of travelers, the booking management system, payment processing, and support for both you and your guests.

 VRBO deducts this fee automatically before sending your payout, which typically arrives in your account 24 hours after guests check in.